scyclow/social/notes.md

     - the numbers game "post the next number: 1"
     - "what are you doing now?" thread sports
+    - starts with a wholesome thread about sports and an old man's opinion on why the brooklyn dodgers are the greatest sports team of all time.
+    - someone posting about the montreal screwjob, its context in wrestling history. asks if it's a work? someone replies that it's all fake bullshit. reply that owen hart's death was a conspiracy perpetrated by Vince mcmahon
     - queer deathmatch promotion - a lot of the wrestlers are fucking/jealous/etc.
     - they have their own meaning for the ok sign
     - revolves around a g1-esq deathmatch tournament over 7 days